Major third interval

 A major third with C to E on the keyboard.

-Listen to major third interval (C-E):
+Listen to the major third interval (C-E):

 Major thirds result in a pleasant sound and are often part of the harmonic in compositions.
 Below is a simple example with only major thirds intervals (some are inverted):